Theresa M. Kohlhoff – Experience

 Kohlhoff & Welch participated in local events like the St. John’s Parade and the St. Johns Farmers Market.
 I donate to local drives at Holy Cross and Holy Redeemer schools.
 I am active in fundraising for one of my granddaughters who is disabled, having taken a leadership role in three major events.

 Over the years I have worked in and for a variety of groups and causes including political campaigns such as the recent one for health care and for Bernie Sanders, been on the board of Fear No Music, and volunteered for Planned Parenthood.
 I am a capable project manager.
-For example, I was the coordinator of every aspect of a three day Board Meeting, including all social events, in Portland for the Board and spouses of the United States Tennis Association.
+For example, I was the coordinator of a three day Board Meeting, including all social events, in Portland for the Board and spouses of the United States Tennis Association.

-I am a 2015 graduate of EmergeOregon which is a training program for women seeking to assume leadership roles in the community.
+I am a 2015 graduate of EmergeOregon which is a training program for Democratic women seeking to assume leadership roles in the community.

 Nature of Practice: